wenzelorland/0x/fcc_solidity/README.md

 This also saves gas in the execution, since the admin check within the proxy contract does not have to be performed anymore.
 The issue arises when one deploys the implementation contract without any upgradeability aspect, which makes it impossible to use wihtin this pattern.

+In this setup, the references within the upgradeable proxy are upgraded once the new version of the implementation contract has been deployed to correctly reference the new version -> see Lesson_12.

 #### 3) Diamond Pattern